Skip to content

 When will my bug be fixed?

-I prioritize bug fixes that affect sponsors first.
-I try to submit fixes quickly, but some bugs are tricky and require more time, research, etc. I will communicate my progress with you so you're always aware of what's happening.
+I prioritize bug fixes that affect Insiders.
+I try to submit fixes quickly, but some bugs are tricky and require more time, research, etc. I will communicate my progress so you're always aware of what's happening.

 How can I request a feature?

 Features can be requested on GitHub .
-You do not need to be a sponsor to request a feature.
 Please search before posting to prevent duplicate requests and use the 👍 reaction to vote.

 What about server-side rendering (SSR)?